 He was the last president to be born in the nineteenth century.

 Dwight Eisenhower was a Presbyterian.

 He was admitted to West Point.
-The first time he ever traveled east of the Mississippi River was when he traveled to West Point.
+When he went to West Point it was first time he ever traveled east of the Mississippi River

 He played football in college and was injured trying to tackle Jim Thorpe.
 He was on West Point's team but was forced to quit the team due to a knee injury.